CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Installation.md

 * **After unsubscribing any mods, _always_ exit to desktop and then relaunch the game to ensure they are fully flushed from RAM.**

 You're now ready to start a game!
-Use the [](Toolbar.md) to customise your roads.
+Use the [](Toolbar.md) to customize your roads.

 ## FAQ